 Now based in New York City, Ann began her career as an environmental researcher and conference organizer in Washington, DC during the infancy of the national climate change movement.
 Ann was the special assistant for environmental projects to then-Senator Al Gore, and served in both the White House and the Department of Defense creating and implementing environmental policy across the public and private sectors.

 Ann received an MPA in Environmental Policy from Columbia University, School of International and Public Affairs.
 To this day she is active member of the environmental community.
 She has lectured at both Yale and New York University, and holds board and advisory committee appointments with groups that include NYS League of Conservation Voters and Clean Economy Network.

-Mark Grundy joined the Carbon War Room in Sept 2012.
+Mark Grundy joined the Carbon War Room in September 2012.
 He brings 15 years of communications and media expertise from both sides of the Atlantic.
-As Communications Officer at the EC’s European Environment Agency in 2000s, Mark helped drive communications of EU environment milestones, such as annual performance towards Kyoto; the Emissions Trading Scheme; the 5-year, pan-European ‘State of the Environment’ report to European policy makers and public.
-In 2007, Mark moved to US to work for the international public relations firm, Edelman.
-Within the New York Corporate Social Responsibility Practice, Mark provided counsel and led global and nation media campaigns on climate, carbon and clean tech for FORTUNE 500 firms, governments, IGOs and NGOs, including campaigns on UAE’s MASDAR, REDD+ and climate science findings.
+As Communications Officer at the EC’s European Environment Agency in the 2000s, Mark helped drive communications of EU environment milestones, such as annual performance towards Kyoto; the Emissions Trading Scheme; and the 5-year, pan-European ‘State of the Environment’ report to European policy makers and public.
+In 2007, Mark moved to the US to work for the international public relations firm, Edelman.
+Within the New York Corporate Social Responsibility Practice, Mark provided counsel and led global and nation media campaigns on climate, carbon and clean-tech for FORTUNE 500 firms, governments, IGOs and NGOs, including campaigns on UAE’s MASDAR, REDD+ and climate science findings.

 Mark earned his bachelor’s, master’s and MBA degrees in Manchester, UK.